-2015 Policy Statement

-Adopted by the delegates to the 110th AFR/OFU Convention February 13-14, 2015 - Norman, Okla.

-AMERICAN FARMERS & RANCHERS

-Oklahoma Farmers Union

-Rich Fleritage, Bright Future

-AFR/OFU State Convention 2015

-2015 Policy Statement
+2017 Policy Statement

-Adopted by the delegates to the 110th AFR/OFU Convention February 13-14, 2015 - Norman, Okla.

-1 AMERICAN FARMERS & RANCHERS 2 3 American Farmers & Ranchers is a general farm organization, which has been 4 representing family farmers, ranchers and rural Americans since 1905.
-It is the oldest 5 and one of the largest general farm and rural organizations in the state where it is 6 headquartered, with nearly 100,000 members.
-7 With its broadly based farm, ranch, rural and community membership, American 8 Farmers & Ranchers is known as the "Voice of the Family Farmer and Rural 9 America."
-10 The members themselves make AFR policy.
-They do this through a system of 11 annual conventions.
-Local and county organizations send platform recommendations 12 to the state/national level for the policy committee's review.
-The local and county 13 organizations also send delegates to the annual convention to approve the program, diverse and complex interests of the people of rural Oklahoma and affiliated states.
-AFR represents these issues in a non-partisan manner on a local, state and national which guides the organization's policies.
+American Farmers & Ranchers is a general farm organization, which has been representing family farmers, ranchers and rural Americans since 1905.
+It is the oldest and one of the largest general farm and rural organizations in Oklahoma, with over 100,000 members.

+With its broadly based farm, ranch, rural and community membership, American Farmers & Ranchers is known as the "Voice of the Family Farmer and Rural America."

+The members themselves make AFR policy.
+They do this through a system of annual conventions.
+Local and county organizations send platform recommendations to the state level for the policy committee's review.
+The local and county organizations also send delegates to the annual convention to approve the program, which guides the organization's policies.

-Our policy directs the legislative action of the organization and represents the level.
+This policy directs the legislative action of the organization and represents the diverse and complex interests of the people of rural Oklahoma.
+AFR represents these issues in a non-partisan manner on a local, state and national level.

-1 2 3 AMERICAN FARMERS & RANCHER 2015 PROPOSED POLICY POSITIONS Adopted February 13, 2015
+1 AMERICAN FARMERS & RANCHERS

+2 2017 POLICY POSITIONS

+3 Adopted February 17, 2017

+4

-4 5 TABLE OF CONTENTS
+5 TABLE OF CONTENTS

 6

 7 TITLE PAGE#

 8

-9 TARLE OF COMPENIES
+9

 10 TABLE OF CONTENTS

-11 12 PREAMBLE
+11 PREAMBLE

+12 PURPOSE

-13 PURPOSESPECIAL ORDERS
+13 SPECIAL ORDERS

-13 COMMENDATIONS
+14 COMMENDATIONS

 15 COOPERATIVES AND ORGANIZATIONS

 16 FAMILY LIFE AND SOCIAL ISSUES

 17 EDUCATION AND SCHOOLS

 18 CRIME

 19 SAFETY

 20 SOCIAL SECURITY AND SENIORS

 21 HEALTH CARE

 22 TRANSPORTATION

 23 CREDIT AND FINANCIAL INSTITUTIONS

 24 ECONOMIC DEVELOPMENT

 25 FOOD PROCESSING

 26 LABOR

 27 COMMUNICATIONS

 28 INSURANCE

 29 A. GENERAL

 30 B. CROP INSURANCE/RISK MANAGEMENT

-31 PROPERTY RIGHTS 20
+31 PROPERTY RIGHTS

 32 FORECLOSED LAND AND WETLANDS

 33 ENERGY

-34 ENVIRONMENT 26
+34 ENVIRONMENT

-35 TRIBAL ISSUES 29
+35 TRIBAL ISSUES

-36 WATER 29
+36 WATER

-37 A. RURAL WATER 31
+37 A. RURAL WATER

-38 TAXATION 31
+38 TAXATION

-39 GOVERNMENT 34
+39 GOVERNMENT

-40 A. IMMIGRATION 34
+40 A. IMMIGRATION

-41 B. POLITICAL ACTION COMMITTEES 35
+41 B. POLITICAL ACTION COMMITTEES

-42 C. FEDERAL 35
+42 C. FEDERAL

-43 D. STATE 37
+43 D. STATE

 44 E. COUNTY

-45 F. FEDERAL AGENCIES 38
+45 F. FEDERAL AGENCIES

-46 UTILITIES 39
+46 UTILITIES

 47 FARM POLICY

 48 SOIL AND WATER CONSERVATION

 49 COMPETITION AND FAIR MARKETS

-50 MARKETING OF AG COMMODITIES 44
+50 MARKETING OF AG COMMODITIES

-1 TRADE 45
+51 TRADE 45

-2 COMMODITIES 47
+1 COMMODITIES 47

-3 A. WHEAT 47
+2 A. WHEAT 48

-4 B. COTTON 48
+3 B. COTTON 48

-5 C. LIVESTOCK 48
+4 C. LIVESTOCK 48

-6 D. DAIRY AND DAIRY PRODUCTS 51
+5 D. DAIRY AND DAIRY PRODUCTS 51

-7 E. PEANUTS 51
+6 E. PEANUTS 52

-8 F. OTHERS 52
+7 F. OTHERS 52

-9 FEED, SEED, FERTILIZER, FUEL 52
+8 FEED, SEED, FERTILIZER, FUEL 52

-10 COMMISSIONS 53
+9 COMMISSIONS 53

-11 A. COMMODITIES COMMISSION 53
+10 A. COMMODITIES COMMISSION 53

-12 B. SCHOOL LAND COMMISSION 54
+11 B. SCHOOL LAND COMMISSION 54

-13 C. WILDLIFE COMMISSION 54
+12 C. WILDLIFE COMMISSION 54

-14 ANIMAL WELFARE 55
+13 ANIMAL WELFARE 55

-15 PEST, WEED AND DISEASE CONTROL 55
+14 PEST, WEED AND DISEASE CONTROL 55

-16 AG RESEARCH AND EXTENSION 57
+15 AG RESEARCH AND EXTENSION 57

-17 DEFINITIONS 58
+16 DEFINITIONS 58

-18 A. HISTORICAL PARITY DEFINED
+17 A. HISTORICAL PARITY DEFINED 58

-19 B. FAMILY FARM DEFINED 58
+18 B. FAMILY FARM DEFINED 58